gersteinlab/mhealthCI/README.md

 [1] "p-value: 0.0110441767068273"
 ```

-The p-value may differ due to similar reasoning as above.
+Due to the nature of MCMC, slight variations in the p-value may occur.